nikbearbrown/mba-finance/chapters/01-introduction-to-finance.md

 - **Chapter 3** picks up the macroeconomic threads — interest rates, inflation, the Federal Reserve — that determine the cost of money.
 - **Chapters 7–9** build the time-value-of-money arithmetic that makes the risk-return trade-off computable.
 - **Chapters 13–14** install the statistics and regression tools for measuring risk with precision.

 ---

+## Exercises

+### Warm-up

+**1.1** In your own words — no textbook phrasing — write one sentence each defining business finance, investments, and financial markets and institutions.
+Then write a fourth sentence naming one situation where all three overlap in a single firm or transaction.

+**1.2** Classify each of the following as working-capital management, capital budgeting, or capital structure.
+For each, name the region of the balance sheet where the decision lives.

+(a) A regional airline decides to lease two additional aircraft for the next decade.
+(b) A software company decides to extend net-60 payment terms to a large new client.
+(c) A retailer issues $500 million in ten-year bonds to refinance existing short-term debt.
+(d) A manufacturer takes advantage of an early-payment discount, paying invoices in ten days instead of thirty.

+**1.3** A classmate says: "Stocks are riskier than bonds, so they always earn more."
+Write two sentences correcting the claim — identifying the exact words missing that would make it true, and explaining why each missing word matters.

+### Application

+**1.4** You have $8,000 to invest for twenty years.
+Two options:

+- A 20-year Treasury bond yielding 3.5% per year.
+- A diversified stock index fund with an expected return of 7% per year and a standard deviation of 16%.

+(a) Compute the expected ending value for each option using compound growth.
+(b) Explain, in one paragraph, under what circumstances the Treasury would be the rational choice even though its expected ending value is lower.

+**1.5** Identify the player type — broker, dealer, or financial intermediary — for each of the following.
+Explain your reasoning in one sentence.

+(a) Fidelity, when it routes your buy order for 50 shares of Microsoft to a market-making firm.
+(b) A NASDAQ market maker quoting bid $412.10 and ask $412.13 on Amazon shares.
+(c) A money market mutual fund that pools deposits from thousands of investors and uses them to buy Treasury bills and commercial paper.
+(d) A mortgage bank that originates home loans and holds them on its own balance sheet.

+**1.6** A firm completes an IPO, selling 2 million new shares at $25 each.
+The next day, 300,000 of those shares trade between investors at prices ranging from $24.80 to $25.40.
+Of all the cash that moved in these transactions, how much went to the issuing company?
+Explain which transaction sent cash to the firm and why the second day's trading sent none.

+### Synthesis

+**1.7** Return to Bacon Signs.
+The chapter describes one path: bank debt plus a short-term credit line, no outside equity.
+Suppose instead the owner had brought in an outside equity investor who took a 30% stake in exchange for funding the expansion.

+Trace how this choice would change all three finance decisions — working capital, capital budgeting, capital structure — and what the owner gave up and gained in each.
+Do not optimize; describe the trade.

+**1.8** Pick a public company whose products you use.
+In one paragraph each, describe a plausible decision the firm makes in working-capital management, capital budgeting, and capital structure.
+You do not need internal data — reason from the firm's visible operations and what they imply about the balance sheet.
+For each decision, state which region of the balance sheet it touches.

+### Challenge

+**1.9** "Higher risk should deliver higher expected return" is the central organizing claim of the field.
+Find a real-world case — a specific market, period, or asset class — where this relationship demonstrably failed to hold for an extended stretch.
+(Possible candidates: US equity returns during the 2000s decade, Japanese stocks since 1990, short-term Treasury yields during the 2010s zero-rate period.)
+Does the failure falsify the claim, refine it, or reveal something about what happens when prices wander away from fundamentals?
+Defend your reading in a paragraph.

+**1.10** A friend says: "Why do we even need financial intermediaries?
+I could just lend money directly to people who need it and keep the bank's profit for myself."
+Build your answer in three parts: (a) what a bank actually adds beyond matchmaking, (b) what kind of intermediary your friend might already be using without recognizing it, and (c) one historical episode — the savings-and-loan disintermediation of the 1970s or the peer-to-peer lending wave of the 2010s — where someone tried exactly this, and what happened.

+---